 Dr Ryan Van Den Nouwelant, City Futures, UNSW Sydney (NSW)

 Student Tickets include a 12 month Robin Boyd Foundation membership.

 Scholarship tickets can be accessed on a needs basis.
 Please contact email@example.com to apply.

 2.0 Informal CPD Points

-Attendance certificates will be issued at the conclusion of the event on Tuesday 10 October 2023.
+Attendance certificates will be issued by request at the conclusion of the event on Tuesday 10 October 2023.